UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Singularity.md

 !!! important "Singularity update to Apptainer"
     On Myriad, we are updating to Singularity to Apptainer.
 Apptainer is able to run Docker containers without converting them first, unlike earlier versions of Singularity.
-    This update will occur on 14th November at the same time as a planned outage, which is planned to start at 8am until the following day.
+This update will occur on 14th November during a [planned outage](../Planned_Outages.md)

+    This update may affect any containers that are currently downloaded, so users will have to test them to check their workflow still functions correctly after the update.
+We expect most to work as before, but cannot confirm this.

     A Singularity command that will no longer be available in Apptainer is `--remote`.
-    This update may affect any containers that are currently downloaded, so users will have to test them to check their workflow still functions correctly after the update.
+If any of you have workflows that depend on this, please email rc-support@ucl.ac.uk.
+We are currently looking into how we would provide equivalent functionality.

     Updates to the other clusters will follow, dates tbc.